sensedeep/dynamodb-onetable/README.md

 Each `Table` has a `context` of properties that are blended with `Model` properties.
 The context is used to provide keys and attributes that apply to more than just one model.
 A typical use case is for a central authorization module to add an `accountId` or `userId` to the context which is then used in keys for items belonging to that account or user.

 When creating items, context properties are written to the database.
 When updating, context properties are not, only explicit attributes provided in the API `properties` parameter are written.

+Context properties take precedence over supplied `properties`.
+This is to prevent accidental updating of context keys.
+To force an update, provide the context properties either by updating the context via `Table.setContext` or supplying an explicit context via `params.context`

 Use the `Table.setContext` method to initialize the context and `Table.clear` to reset.